 Call Our Miami Lawyer for Injuries Caused by a Nurse for a Free Consultation

 If you or a loved one suffered an injury or adverse medical complication due to a nurse’s negligent conduct, contact our Florida lawyer for injuries caused by a nurse.
 Prosper Shaked is a Florida attorney who is committed to holding health care providers responsible for any harm they inflict the people who put their trust in them.

-At The Law Offices of Prosper Shaked, we have the resources and experience to provide you with professional and effective representation.
-For a free consultation, call the Law Offices of Prosper Shaked at (305) 690-0244.
+At Prosper Shaked Accident Injury Attorneys PA, we have the resources and experience to provide you with professional and effective representation.
+For a free consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.